gianluca-venturini/factorio-tools/README.md

 ↿↾↿↾↿↾↿↾
 ```

-- with solution fixing two rows and 2 cells finds solution in 83s
+- with feasible solution fixing two rows and 2 cells finds solution in 83s
-- with solution fixing two rows and 2 cells and hint to uf=0 finds solution in 17s
+- with feasible solution fixing two rows and 2 cells and hint to uf=0 finds solution in 17s (7.85157)
+    - hint belts -- worse
+    - hint mixers